 Some natural remedies that stand out above the rest in helping to combat antibiotic-resistant skin infections include:

 - Garlic extract

 - Essential oils

-Cannabinoids may also help increase the skin’s natural resistance to infections by enhancing the response of the endocannibinoid system (a group of molecules and receptors that help with immunity, among other things), making the skin more resistant to infections.
+Cannabinoids may also help in preventing future skin infections by upregulating the endocannabinoid system (a network of molecules and receptors that help with immunity, among other things), making the skin more resistant to infections.